Weight management

-Weight management refers to behaviors, techniques, and physiological processes that contribute to a person's ability to attain and maintain a healthy weight.
+Weight management comprises behaviors, techniques, and physiological processes that contribute to a person's ability to attain and maintain a healthy weight.
 Most weight management techniques encompass long-term lifestyle strategies that promote healthy eating and daily physical activity.
-Moreover, weight management involves developing meaningful ways to track weight over time and to identify ideal body weights for different individuals.
+Weight management generally includes tracking weight over time and identifying an individual's ideal body weight.

 Weight management strategies most often focus on achieving healthy weights through slow but steady weight loss, followed by maintenance of an ideal body weight.
 However, weight neutral approaches to health have also been shown to result in positive health outcomes.

-Understanding the basic science of weight management and strategies for attaining and maintaining a healthy weight is very important because obesity is a risk factor for development of many chronic diseases, like Type 2 diabetes, hypertension and cardiovascular disease.
+Understanding the basic science of weight management and strategies for attaining and maintaining a healthy weight is important because obesity is a risk factor for development of many chronic diseases, like Type 2 diabetes, hypertension and cardiovascular disease.

 Key factors

 There are many factors that contribute to a person's weight, including: diet, physical activity, genetics, environmental factors, health care support, medications, and illnesses.
-Each of these factors affect weight in different ways and to varying degrees, but health professionals most often stress the importance of diet and physical activity because they can be affected by conscious behavior modification.
+Each of these factors affects weight in different ways and to varying degrees, but health professionals most often stress the importance of diet and physical activity because they can be affected by conscious behavior modification.
 Attaining a healthy weight involves recognition of general techniques such as portion sizing, self-monitoring, and daily diet consistency.
 Once this healthy weight has been attained, maintaining this stable weight additionally involves physical activity and control of an individual's environment and eating patterns.
 Furthermore, healthcare support in the form of primary care medical supervision and following up over time has been shown to be helpful for long-term weight management.

 The following is a review of some of the key components of weight management in humans.

 Energy balance

 The science behind weight management is complex, but one of the key concepts that governs weight management is Energy Balance.
-Energy Balance is the phrase used to describe the difference between the number of calories a person consumes and the number of calories that same person expends (a.k.a. burns) in a given time period.
+Energy Balance is the phrase used to describe the difference between the number of calories a person consumes and the number of calories that same person expends (i.e., burns) in a given time period.
 There are three possible scenarios when it comes to the energy balance equation: